RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Results and discussions

 \section{Results and discussions}

 This section is structured into three parts.
 In the first two parts, we focus on the RKKY interactions in the absence of light.
 Specifically, the first part presents the magnetic signatures that distinguish MnBi$_2$Te$_4$ films ($m \neq 0$) from nonmagnetic topological insulator films ($m = 0$).
-The second part identifies the magnetic signals that differentiate even-SL (AI) and odd-SL (QAH insulators) MnBi$_2$Te$_4$ films.
+The second part identifies the magnetic signals that differentiate AI phase (even-SL) and QAH phase (odd-SL).
 In the final part, we analyze RKKY interactions under off-resonant CPL.
-Here, we aim to derive magnetic signals that probe topological phase transitions dependent on both the circular polarization chirality $\eta$ and the SL count $\lambda$.
+Here, by monitoring the evolution of the RKKY interaction with light, we extract characteristic magnetic signatures of the topological phase transitions.
+These film-type-dependent signatures are expected to provide further discrimination between AI phase (even-SL) and QAH phase (odd-SL).